List of Little Britain characters: Bubbles DeVere

 Catchphrase: "Call me Bubbles darling, everybody does!", (clapping hands) "Champagne!
 Champagne for everyone!", "'Ello dahlin!", "Why don't you take a photo?
 It'll last longer!"

-Bubbles DeVere is a bald and morbidly obese lady, who permanently takes up residency at Hill Grange Health Spa in Trump.
+Bubbles DeVere is a bald and morbidly obese woman, who permanently takes up residency at Hill Grange Health Spa in Trump.
 She has a habit of taking her clothes off, primarily to obstruct any attempt to get her to pay off her tremendous debts and cost of living, but also because she believes she is exceptionally beautiful.

-In Series 2, the owner of the spa, Mr. Hutton (Walliams) tries frequently to get her to pay for the increasing cost of her stay at the spa to no avail (Bubbles is prepared to go to any length to avoid doing so, including hiding so long in a tanning bed that she burns her entire body the colour of charcoal).
+In Series 2, the owner of the spa, Mr. Hutton (Walliams) tries frequently to get her to pay for the increasing cost of her stay at the spa to no avail (Bubbles is prepared to go to any lengths to avoid doing so, including hiding so long in a tanning bed that she burns her entire body the colour of charcoal).
 Bubbles seeks to emulate the upper classes; she mispronounces many English words 'a la française' and is unable to pronounce 'v' in certain words ('diworce').
 It is also frequently implied she is some kind of debutante, despite being 43 years old and divorced.

-In Little Britain Abroad, she travels to Monte Carlo to stay with Ronnie Corbett, whom she believes to be one of her oldest friends in spite of the fact he does not know her, and she later pays a visit to a Swiss boutique at a ski resort to borrow a dress for a dinner party, but ends up ruining the dress upon wearing it.
+In Little Britain Abroad, she travels to Monte Carlo to stay with Ronnie Corbett, whom she believes to be one of her oldest friends in spite of the fact he does not know her, and she later pays a visit to a boutique at a ski resort in Klosters to borrow a dress for a dinner party, but ends up ruining the dress upon wearing it.
 In the same sketch, to show off to the shop assistant, she pretends to be phoned by novelist Jilly Cooper.
 In Little Britain USA, she is shown travelling on a cruise ship racking up huge debts in the casino (revealing that she is also a gambling addict).
 Each time she loses a bet, she gambles everything on the roulette wheel, including her earrings, her clothes and even her wig.
 She later tries to seduce the captain of the cruise ship to talk him out of her paying gambling debts, but only to be kicked out.
 Later in her third and final appearance, she was put off the ship but swam back (also revealing that she is a champion swimmer), and tries to seduce a rich man.

-She also appeared in Little Britain Live.
+She also appeared in Little Britain Live, in which she attempts to seduce a bank manager to avoid paying her credit card debt of £180,000.